-- Tell your doctor or dentist that you take hydrocortisone before you receive any medical or dental care, emergency care, or surgery.
+- Tell your doctor or dentist that you use Hydrocortisone before you receive any medical or dental care, emergency care, or surgery.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using hydrocortisone while you are pregnant.
-It is not known if hydrocortisone is found in breast milk.
-If you are or will be breast-feeding while you use hydrocortisone, check with your doctor.
+You will need to discuss the benefits and risks of using Hydrocortisone while you are pregnant.
+It is not known if Hydrocortisone is found in breast milk after topical use.
+If you are or will be breast-feeding while you use Hydrocortisone, check with your doctor.
 Discuss any possible risks to your baby.

 For external use: bacterial, viral, fungal skin diseases, tuberculosis, skin, cutaneous manifestations of syphilis, tumors of the skin, post-vaccination period, violation of the integrity of the skin (ulcers, wounds), children's age (up to 2 years, with itching in the anal area - up to 12 years), rosacea, acne vulgaris, perioral dermatitis.